12 Best Dumbbell Oblique Exercises for a Stronger Core

 How To Do Dumbbell Russian Twist

-1. Sit on the floor or a mat with your knees bent, feet flat on the ground.
+1. Sit on the floor or a mat with your knees bent and feet flat on the ground.

 2. Hold a dumbbell in your hands in front.

-3. Lean back slightly while maintaining an upright posture and engage your core.
+3. Lean back slightly while maintaining an upright posture and engaging your core.

 4. Lift your feet a few inches off the ground to increase the challenge (optional).